 - A. The right to be presumed Not Responsible until responsibility is established.
 Responsibility is determined either by an admission of responsibility or by the presentation of information and evidence at a hearing, upon which the Director of Student Conduct or designee or a hearing board bases a decision of responsibility.
 Determinations made at Student Conduct Board, or Administrative Hearings, will be determined by a preponderance of the evidence presented. - B. The right to be given written notice of the nature of the charges and to be informed of one's rights.
 Notice will be sent by the Student Conduct Office via campus email. - C. The right to offer a plea of Responsible or Not Responsible and request to have the matter reviewed via a hearing - D. The right to remain silent during any portion of the Student Conduct Process.
 An adverse inference from the Respondent's silence is prohibited. - E. The right to bring up to two Advisors (as outlined in Section I of this document) to any meeting/hearing that is part of the adjudication process.
-State University policy permits the presence of Advisors for privately advising the student at the hearing. - F. The right to invite witnesses (as outlined in Section I of this document) to participate in any hearing or review via signed statements or in-person testimony. - G. The right to question the Complainant and anyone serving as a witness at a hearing. - H. The right, prior to the hearing and upon request, of supervised access of all evidence that will be utilized in the hearing and the right of supervised access to the recorded proceedings of the hearing for a period of 6 months from the date of the hearing. - a.
-Note: Access is limited to a supervised review of the evidence as coordinated between the Respondent and the Student Conduct Office. - I. The right to request a Student Conduct Appeal for cases that qualify as outlined in Section V. F.
+State University policy permits the presence of Advisors for privately advising the student at the hearing. - F. The right to invite witnesses (as outlined in Section I of this document) to participate in any hearing or review. - G. The right to question the Complainant and anyone serving as a witness at a hearing. - H. The right, prior to the hearing and upon request, of supervised access of all evidence that will be utilized in the hearing and the right of supervised access to the recorded proceedings of the hearing for a period of 6 months from the date of the hearing. - a.
+Note: Access is limited to a supervised review of the evidence as coordinated between the Respondent and the Student Conduct Office. - I. The right to request a Student Conduct Appeal for cases that qualify as outlined in Section V. F. Reporting Individuals: - A. The right to be given written notice of the nature of the charges and to be informed of one's rights.
+Notice will be sent via campus email by the Student Conduct Office. - B. The right to remain silent during any portion of the Student Conduct Process.
+An adverse inference from the Reporting Individual's silence is prohibited. - C. The right to bring up to two Advisors (as outlined in Section I of this document) to any meeting/hearing that is part of the adjudication process.
+State University policy permits the presence of Advisors for privately advising the student at the hearing. - D. The right to invite witnesses (as outlined in Section I of this document) to participate in any hearing or review. - E. The right to question the Respondent and anyone serving as a witness at a hearing. - F. The right, prior to the hearing and upon request, of supervised access of all evidence that will be utilized in the hearing and the right of supervised access to the recorded proceedings of the hearing for a period of 6 months from the date of the hearing. - a.
+Note: Access is limited to a supervised review of the evidence as coordinated between the Reporting Individual and the Student Conduct Office. - G. The right to request a Student Conduct Appeal for cases that qualify as outlined in Section V. F.